ksk/Rho/readme.md

 ## Program `rho`

 The program `rho` checks the &rho;-property of arbitrary combinators.
-The implementation is based on the Floyd's (also called tortoise-and-hare) semi-algorithm for finding cycles with constant memory usage.
 For example, the &rho;-property of B, B<sub>10</sub> = B<sub>6</sub>, is
 checked by
 ```